 Besides addressing these specific potential root causes, other areas of your general health may affect fertility.
 Look to reset your body’s foundation not only to help improve your overall chances of pregnancy, but to support your body if pregnancy comes.
 (32, 33)

 Drainage — Supporting drainage is important to prepare the body to bring a healthy baby into the world.
 Drainage relates to how well or poorly the body processes and moves things out of the body.
 If the body isn’t moving things through and out of the body properly, then blockages can occur.
 This can lead to bloating, constipation, and toxic die-off symptoms.
 By opening the drainage pathways in the body, you can prepare your body for a healthy pregnancy.

 Immune support — The immune system plays an essential role in fertility.
 Women with asthma, autoimmune disease, and other conditions involving the immune system are at risk for poor pregnancy outcomes.
 Since the fetus is directly connected with the mother, an unhealthy immune system can affect both mother and child.

 Inflammation control — Inflammation is a sign that something is wrong in the body.
 Inflammation can affect hormone production, plus the function of the ovaries and ovulation.
 It is also associated with endometriosis.
-By supporting the body with inflammation-taming foods and supplements, you can heal from the inside out.
+By supporting the body with inflammation-taming foods, you can heal from the inside out.